-Enter a WPA(2) key here.
-This WPA(2) key must be known on both the client and the access point and is entered by the user at both ends.
+Enter a key here for authentication with the WPA2-PSK or WPA3-SAE.
+This key must be known on both the client and the access point and is entered by the user at both ends.
 For a key with 8 to 63 characters, you can only use the following readable ASCII characters: 0x20 - 0x7e.